What's New

 Creating a Production From Scratch

 Select File > New > Production.
-Name and set its' location to your projects drive, then select OK.
+Name and set its location to your project's drive, then select OK.
 The new Production Panel will load and a new project of your Production will open.

 Select File > Production Settings, then tab over to Scratch Disks.
 For optimal performance, set the Video and Audio previews to a folder on the media drive (Z.) Select OK and save the Production.

 If you’re the curious type, use Windows Explorer to navigate over to your Production folder.
-Inside the folder you will see the default project as well as a .prodset file, which contains all of the preferences you just set.
+Inside the folder, you will see the default project as well as a .prodset file, which contains all of the preferences you just set.
 Never move or modify the .prodset file manually.

 A Note on Ingest

-Ingest settings are disabled in a Production project, and we recommend using Adobe Media Encoder separately from your production if you don't already have proxy files (e.g. medium bitrate Prores or DNX_LB files.)
+Ingest settings are disabled in a Production project, and we recommend using Adobe Media Encoder separately from your production if you don't already have proxy files (e.g., Medium bitrate Prores or DNX_LB files.)
 For more guidance on proxy creation, read our guide to using external drives.

 Production Folder Dos and Don't

 The special sauce to saving your team from former duplicate clip hell is a unique identifier stored in every production project.
 When you create a project through the Production Panel or import one with the Add to Production command*, this special hidden ID is assigned automatically.
-Don't ever copy projects manually into a production folder, or store media directly in a production folder, as you will encounter errors.
+Don't ever copy projects manually into a production folder or store media directly in a production folder, as you will encounter errors.

 Nuts and Bolts